-Praised by the Mannheimer Morgen and Die Rheinpfalz for both her technical as well as artistic merits, Italian-Israeli Soprano Mayan Goldenfeld is currently based in Dresden, Germany, where she performs regularly with the Dresdner Residenz Orchester.
+Praised by the Mannheimer Morgen and Die Rheinpfalz for both her technical as well as artistic merits, Italian-Israeli Soprano Mayan Goldenfeld is currently based in Dresden, Germany and works throughout all of Europe.

-Highlights from the 2018/19 season include her Belgian debut, singing the leading role in Hasse's La Serva Scaltra in Schouwburg Kortrijk, her debut in the Schwetzinger Festspiele in a concert that was broadcast by SWR2, performances as Galatea in Handel's Acis and Galatea with Summer Opera Tel Aviv and her return to work with Sigiswald and Marie Kuijken on their rendition of Hayden's L'infedelta Delusa as Vespina.
+Highlights from previous seasons include her performance as Sangaride in Lully's Atys at the Akademie Versailles at the Early Music Festival in Prague under Alexis Kossenko, a tour in Belgium, singing the leading role in Hasse's La Serva Scaltra with La Petite Bande under the direction of Sigiswald Kuijken, her debut in the Schwetzinger Festspiele, singing the titular role in scenes from Jommelli's Didone Abbandonata under the baton of Werner Ehrhardt in a concert that was broadcast by SWR2, performances as Galatea in Handel's Acis and Galatea with Summer Opera Tel Aviv and her return to work with Sigiswald and Marie Kuijken on their rendition of Hayden's L'infedelta Delusa as Vespina.

-As part of her training, Mayan has participated in numerous international masterclasses such as Fondation Royaumont Rossini Formation (2019), Fondazione Cini Accademia Vivaldi (2019), IVAI Tel Aviv (2018), La Petite Bande Academy (2017), The London Song Festival (2017) The Berlin Song Festival (2017), LidalNorth Oslo (2016, 2014) and Songfest at Colburn (2015) with acclaimed musicians such as Sigiswald Kuijken, Andreas Scholl, Gemma Bertagnolli, Antonio Frigé, Kevin Murphy, Sophie Daneman, Caroline Dowdle, Graham Johnson, Margo Garrett and Lucy Shelton.
+As part of her training, Mayan has participated in numerous international masterclasses such as Fondation Royaumont Rossini Formation (2019), Fondazione Cini Accademia Vivaldi (2019), IVAI Tel Aviv (2018), La Petite Bande Academy (2017), The London Song Festival (2017) The Berlin Song Festival (2017), LidalNorth Oslo (2016, 2014) and Songfest at Colburn (2015) with acclaimed musicians such as Chen Reiss, Sigiswald Kuijken, Andreas Scholl, Gemma Bertagnolli, Antonio Frigé, Kevin Murphy, Martin Katz, Sophie Daneman, Caroline Dowdle, Graham Johnson, Margo Garrett, and Lucy Shelton.